News

 I've been spending a bit of time recently looking for my beloved Short-eared Owls, birds I've had a passion for since starting bird in flight photography over 20 years' ago.
 They turn up, around about this time usually, all along the Suffolk coastline.
 A record shot from yesterday!

-RSPB Images Photographic Library - End of an era
+RSPB Images photographic library - End of an era

 10th November 2025